epicchainlabs/EpicChain.Cryptography.BLS12_381.Native/README.md

 ## Contributing

-We welcome contributions from the community.
-To contribute, follow these steps:
+We value contributions from the community and encourage you to participate in the development of `EpicChain.Cryptography.BLS12_381.Native`.
+To contribute:

-1. Fork the repository on GitHub.
+1. **Fork the Repository**: Start by creating your own copy of the repository on GitHub.
-2. Create a new branch for your feature or bugfix.
+2. **Create a New Branch**: Develop your feature or bug fix on a separate branch.
-3. Commit your changes and push the branch to your fork.
+3. **Commit Changes**: Make commits with clear and descriptive messages.
-4. Submit a pull request with a detailed description of your changes.
+4. **Push and Submit**: Push your branch to your fork and submit a pull request with a comprehensive description of your changes.

 ## License

-`EpicChain.Cryptography.BLS12_381.Native` is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+`EpicChain.Cryptography.BLS12_381.Native` is licensed under the MIT License.
+For detailed licensing information, please refer to the [LICENSE](LICENSE) file included in the repository.

-## Contact
+## Contact Information

-For any questions or issues, please contact the EpicChain development team at [support@epic-chain.org](mailto:support@epic-chain.org).
+For any inquiries or issues regarding `EpicChain.Cryptography.BLS12_381.Native`, please reach out to the EpicChain development team via email at [support@epic-chain.org](mailto:support@epic-chain.org).

-By following this guide, you can effectively set up, build, and integrate `EpicChain.Cryptography.BLS12_381.Native` into your projects, ensuring secure and efficient cryptographic operations.
+By following this guide, you can effectively set up, build, and integrate `EpicChain.Cryptography.BLS12_381.Native` into your projects, ensuring top-tier cryptographic performance and security.